overhide/ABOUT/README.md

 The numerous [*overhide* GitHub repositories](https://github.com/overhide) constitute the OSS code of the *overhide* system.

-The *overhide* system is comprised of two main components:
+The *overhide* system is comprised of two main component categories:

-1. *data-store broker*
+1. *data-store brokerage*
 1. *ledger-based authorization*

-The *data-store broker* is the main deliverable of *overhide* and drives development of *ledger-based authorization*.
+The *data-store brokerage* is the main deliverable of *overhide* and drives development of *ledger-based authorization*.

 _**Learn about the system in the [overhide repo](https://github.com/overhide/overhide).**_

 # Repositories

-## Data-Store Broker Components
+## Data-Store Brokerage Components

 * [overhide](https://github.com/overhide/overhide) (specification)
     * overall documentation